Ghana water polo grows as sport looks for more diversity - KESQ

 “I mean, it’s that quote, right?
 ‘You can’t be what you can’t see,’” she said.
 “It’s immediately horizon expanding.”

-That’s why Asante’s effort in Ghana has attracted attention in some prominent corners of the sport.
+That’s why Prince’s effort in Ghana has attracted attention in some prominent corners of the sport.

 KAP7, a company that sells swimsuits and other water polo gear, has shipped over goals and other equipment.
 Kerr and five-time U.S. Olympian Tony Azevedo also have donated equipment, and former USA Water Polo high performance director John Abdou did a Zoom training session for referees.